-Our school has experienced little difficulty in obtaining qualified substitute teachers, even though a decrease in the number of available substitutes exists.
+Our school has experienced little difficulty in obtaining qualified substitute teachers, even though there has been a decrease in the number of available substitutes.
 Wiseburn will continue in its goal to provide qualified substitutes to cover classes for teachers who are absent.
-When substitutes are not available, nonteaching personnel may assist in the instruction of the students under the supervision of credentialed staff.
+When substitutes are not available, nonteaching personnel may help with instructing students under the supervision of credentialed staff.
 Students may also be distributed to other classes for instruction.
 Specialist teachers may be assigned to the regular classroom, if necessary.